The policies of the International Congress on Medieval Studies, hosted by Western Michigan University's Medieval Institute, include:

 - the Program Committee's policies concerning participation, developed in consultation with the Board of the Medieval Institute

-- the Program Committee's policies concern the makeup of sessions, developed in consultation with the Board of the Medieval Institute
+- the Program Committee's policies concerning the makeup of sessions, developed in consultation with the Board of the Medieval Institute

 See also our privacy statement.

-Diversity at Western Michigan University encompasses inclusion, acceptance, respect and empowerment.
+Diversity at Western Michigan University and the International Congress on Medieval Studies encompasses inclusion, acceptance, respect and empowerment.
 This means understanding that each individual is unique and that our commonalities and differences make the contributions we have to offer all the more valuable.
-Diversity includes the dimensions of race, ethnicity, and national and regional origins; sex, gender identity and sexual orientation; socioeconomic status, age, physical attributes and abilities; and religious, political, cultural and intellectual ideologies and practices.
+Diversity includes the dimensions of race, ethnicity and national and regional origins; sex, gender identity and sexual orientation; socioeconomic status, age and physical attributes and abilities; and religious, political, cultural and intellectual ideologies and practices.

 All papers are expected to present unpublished original research never before offered at a national or international conference.

-You are invited to propose as sole author or co-author one paper for one session of papers.
-You may propose an unlimited number of contributions to roundtables, panel discussions, and poster sessions, but you will not be scheduled to actively participate (as paper presenter, roundtable discussant, panelist, poster author, presider, respondent, workshop leader, practicum leader, or demonstrator) in more than three sessions.
+You are invited to propose one paper (as a sole author or as a co-author) for one session of papers.
+You may propose a paper for a sponsored or special session or for the general sessions, but not both.
+You may propose an unlimited number of contributions to roundtables and poster sessions, but you will not be scheduled to actively participate (as paper presenter, roundtable discussant, poster author, presider, respondent, workshop leader, demonstrator or performer) in more than three sessions.

 Paper presenter eligibility